Stochastic Regret Guarantees for Online Zeroth- and First-Order Bilevel Optimization: Proof of Regret Bounds for Simultaneous Online Gradient Descent (SOGD)

 Substituting \eqref{g22} into \eqref{5r2}, gives the desired result.

 \end{proof}

 To simplify the notation in the analysis, we introduce the definitions

-The following lemma, inspired by the offline bilevel optimization framework in~\cite{yang2023achieving}, characterizes the descent behavior of the iterates in the inner problem. \begin{lemma} Suppose Assumptions \ref{assu:g}, and \ref{assu:f:a3} hold.
-Let ${\theta}_t^{\m{y}}$ be defined as in \eqref{eq:yv:nota}.
+The following lemma, inspired by the offline bilevel optimization framework in~\cite{yang2023achieving}, characterizes the descent behavior of the iterates in the inner problem. \begin{lemma} Suppose that Assumptions \ref{assu:g}, and \ref{assu:f:a3} hold.
+Let ${\theta}_t^{\m{y}}$ be defined as in \eqref{eq:yv:nota}, and suppose that the step size satisfies $\beta_t\leq {1}/{2L_{\mu_g}}$.
 Then, for the sequence $\{(\m{x}_t, \m{y}_t)\}_{t=1}^T$ generated by Algorithm~\ref{alg:first:order}, the following bound is guaranteed:

 where $L_{\mu_g}=\frac{\mu_g \ell_{g,1}}{\mu_g+\ell_{g,1}}$, $L_{\m{y}} =\frac{\ell_{g,1}}{ \mu_{g}}$ is defined as in \eqref{lyv}; $ H_{2,T}$ is defined in \eqref{reg:hpt}.
 Moreover, $ e_t^{g}$ is defined in \eqref{eqn:eg}. \end{lemma} \begin{proof} From Lemma \ref{lem:trig}, we have for any $\acute{c}>0$